 You have successfully installed AQUA-DUCT according to the protocol and want to learn how to use it, and what can you learn from it?
 This User Guide will get you familiar with the AQUA-DUCT software provided by Tunneling Group.
-You can run this User Guide step-by-step by using data samples provided at the AQUA-DUCT website in the Downloads section.
-During the course of this guide you will learn how to run your calculations, prepare visualization and how to perform standard analysis of your results.
+You can run this User Guide step-by-step by using sample data #1 provided at the AQUA-DUCT website in the User Guide section.
+During the course of this guide you will learn how to run your calculations, prepare visualization and perform standard analysis of your results.
 You will also learn how to generate pockets, hot-spots and energy profiles.
 Please also check our other tutorials at Tutorial section to be familiar with more advanced features of AQUA-DUCT.

-AQUA-DUCT is a tool for tracking small molecules during MD simulation of large macromolecules, identifying of residues important for protein engineering and also, it can help you with drug design.
+AQUA-DUCT is a tool designed for tracking small molecules during MD simulation of large macromolecules and identifying residues important for protein engineering.
+Also, AQUA-DUCT can help you with drug design.
 All you need to provide as input files are your trajectory and topology files.
-Our sample data are carefully prepared to ensure all the calculations will be clear, fast and easy to reproduce.
+Our sample data are carefully prepared to ensure all the calculations are clear, fast and easy to reproduce.